rustynailor/jekyll-now/about.md

 Russell is a [Google Certified Android Associate Developer](http://bcert.me/spwneygc) based in Cardiff.
 His day job is as CTO of Rantmedia, an app development agency.

-He likes lots of things including running, pizza, novels and short stories by depressed alcoholics (especially Patrick Hamilton).
+He likes lots of things including running, pizza and novels by depressed alcoholics (especially Patrick Hamilton).

 ### Contact me